Corey Lewandowski: Turnberry Solutions LLC

-Lewandoski was reported to be working as a lobbyist for Turnberry Solutions LLC, though he denied having any involvement with the firm.
+In 2017, Lewandowski was reported to be working as a lobbyist for Turnberry Solutions LLC, though he denied having any involvement with the firm.

-U.S. Military Base in Poland
+U.S. military base in Poland

 In 2018, Lewandowski and Jill Kelley, a former U.S. diplomatic and national security advisor, had a meeting with the Polish government to set up a U.S. military base in Poland, called "Fort Trump," with Poland paying for all the costs, to improve their national security and gain better relations with the U.S. military and Trump administration.

 Memoir

 In December 2017, the memoir Let Trump Be Trump, co-authored by Lewandowski and David Bossie, was published by Center Street.
 The memoir chronicles Lewandowski's and Bossie's experiences working for Donald Trump's 2016 presidential campaign.

 Mocking of an immigrant child with Down syndrome

 On June 19, 2018, Lewandowski appeared on Fox News alongside Democratic strategist Zac Petkanas.
 When Petkanas mentioned a case of a 10-year-old immigrant girl with Down syndrome who had been forcibly taken away from her mother under the Trump administration family separation policy and allegedly put in a cage, Lewandowski responded "womp, womp" (an onomatopoeia for the "sad trombone" sound effect that often accompanies a comedic failure), which angered Petkanas and received widespread criticism from various sources.
 Former Fox News contributor Meghan McCain commented: "This is so horrible, even by Lewandowski standards."
-Appearing on Fox News on June 20, Lewandowski refused to apologize for the remark and instead reiterated his belief that undocumented aliens are criminals who should be held accountable.
+Appearing on Fox News on June 20, Lewandowski declined to apologize for the remark and instead reiterated his belief that undocumented immigrants are criminals who should be held accountable.

 On June 20, 2018, Lewandowski was dropped by Leading Authorities, Inc., a speakers bureau based in Washington D.C.

 On June 27, 2018, Lewandowski revisited the topic of the 10-year-old immigrant on CNN, asserting, contrary to the available evidence, that the "10-year-old that was separated at the border was separated because her mother was a member—or a potential member—of a child-smuggling ring.”
 However, U.S. Customs and Border Protection said she was a "material witness", not being charged with illegal entry.